dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
-so yeah yeah I think it's a
+so yes I think it's a
 very nice